Jin Shan: Career

 Sun and Jin eventually married on 14 October 1950, at the Beijing Youth Palace.
 Shortly after his marriage to Sun, Jin was sent to the camp of Kim Il Sung to stage a play for Communist soldiers serving in the Korean War.
 While in Kim's camp, Jin was accused of having an affair with one of Kim's female secretaries.
 When Kim discovered the affair he had the secretary shot, and turned Jin over to the commander of the Chinese forces, Peng Dehuai.
 Peng sent Jin back to Beijing with the recommendation that Jin be executed.
 In the end, Jin was briefly imprisoned and expelled from the CCP, but was saved from execution through the intervention of Sun and Zhou.

-Sun and Jin had a daughter, Sun Xiaolan.
+Sun and Jin had an adopted daughter, Sun Xiaolan.
 She was one of the twin daughters of actress Duan Mulanxin.
 During the Second Sino-Japanese War, Sun Xiaolan was separated from her mother and, following the founding of People's Republic of China in 1949, she was adopted and raised by Sun Weishi and Jin Shan.

 In 1956, directed the drama film Huanghualing.
 In 1958, he directed and adapted the sci-fi film Ballad of the Ming Tombs Reservoir, which was adapted from the play of the same name by Tian Han.
 In 1959, he directed and acted in the revolutionary film Storm.

 In 1961, Jin and his wife Sun moved to Daqing and worked for several years with oil workers and their wives, eventually producing The Rising Sun, a play portraying the heroic deeds of oil workers in Northeast China.
 The play was well received in Daqing, Beijing, and Shandong.
 Encouraged by the play's success, Sun and Jin returned to Daqing in order to produce more plays based on oil workers, but were not able to complete their work before the advent of the Cultural Revolution in 1966.

 Later life

 Following the start of Cultural Revolution in 1966, Jin Shan and Sun Weishi were both imprisoned on 1 March 1968, under the orders of Mao Zedong's wife Jiang Qing.
 Jin was persecuted and imprisoned for seven years.
 During this time, his wife Sun was tortured in prison for seven months, and eventually she died in prison on 15 October 1968.

 Jin remained in prison until his release in 1975, after the Cultural Revolution ended.
 Jin was not informed of Sun's death until after his release.
 After Jin's release, the Rising Sun was re-staged as part of a larger criticism of the Gang of Four, who many blamed for Sun's persecution and death.
 In 1976, he remarried to Sun Xingshi, the younger sister of Sun Weishi.

-On 1978, he became the dean of the Central Academy of Drama.
+In 1978, he became the dean of the Central Academy of Drama.
 In 1982, he served concurrently as the director of the TV Drama Art Committee.
 On 7 July 1982, Jin Shan died of cerebral hemorrhage at the age of 70.

-On 2005, he was included in the list "Top Actors of 100 Years of Chinese Cinema".
+In 2005, he was included in the list "Top Actors of 100 Years of Chinese Cinema".